-Seventh, this provides a mechanism for enduring quantitative easing (call it PQE or otherwise; [as I have now shown they're really the same thing](#)) when it is needed.
+Seventh, this provides a mechanism for enduring people's quantitative easing when it is needed.

 Eighth, this is clear economic narrative that is straightforward to explain both as to the reason for its creation and as to its long term benefit.